jltsiren/gbz-base/GAF.md

 Each fragment represents an alignment of a non-empty query interval to a non-empty interval of a non-empty target path.

 Query interval (fields 3 and 4), target path (fields 6 to 9), and the difference string must be specific to each fragment.
-Other fields are inherited from the underlying alignment.
+Alignment statistics (fields 10 to 12) may be inherited from the underlying alignment or be specific to each fragment.
 Fragments are identified by fragment indexes starting from `1`, stored as an optional field `fi` of type `i`.